aurickk/PurgeMessages-Vencord/README.md

 **Delete Delay**: Delay between deletions (default: 200ms).
 Adjust if you encounter rate limits.

 Access: Vencord Settings → Plugins → PurgeMessages

-## Notes

-- "All" operations require confirmation via `/vpurge confirm`
-- Use Developer Mode to easily copy message IDs
-- Only one purge can run per channel at a time